 For example, retiring in Hawaii may seem like a tropical dream, but the cost of living in Hawaii is exceptionally high.
 If hitting the beach to surf in Oahu every day is something you really want, you’ll have to make sure you have enough money in your 401(k) to cover the cost of living.

 Big cities like New York and Los Angeles also have predictably high costs of living.
-However, more remote places like Montana and New Hampshire have much lower costs of living though, so you’d need less in your coffers if you opt to settle in places like that.
+However, more remote places like Montana and New Hampshire have much lower costs of living, so you’d need less in your coffers if you opt to settle in places like that.

 Another location-based retirement savings factor to keep in mind is taxes.
 Each state has its own tax codes, and some don’t have any income tax at all.
 Make sure you understand the tax policies of the state where you plan to retire so you have a sense of how much taxes will eat into your 401(k) savings over time.

 For example, Texas does not charge any income taxes.
 That means when you withdraw funds from your 401(k) as a resident of Texas, you won’t have any state taxes taken out.
 On the flip side, though, Texas has exceptionally high property taxes.
-So if you plan on buying a sprawling ranch in the Lone Star State, your property tax bill could be quite high.
+So if you plan on buying a sprawling ranch in the Lone Star State, you may face a high property tax bill.

 Your 401(k) Savings and When You Want to Retire